 Building Australia’s green metals sector

-Australia has potential to become one of the lowest-cost producers of green metals in the world.
+Australia has potential to become a cost-competitive green metals producer.
 By investing in local production and drawing on our natural and renewable resources, we can lead the global shift to net zero.

 Green metals refer to sustainably produced: